Nelsontorresjr330/Python-Projects/Merge vs Bubble/README.md

 This python program will run two sorting algorithms (bubble & merge sort) after asking the user for a list to sort or how many numbers to randomly generate.
 Once completed, the console displays the elapsed time for each sort.
+By removing a few comments in the code the program will also print the list results.

 ## Demo